john-the1-mwagiru/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 ## Task
-This directory will host all task from 0x07-python-more_classes
+This directory will host all task from 0x07-python-test_driven_development
 ## Objectives
+* To learn more about docstrings
-* To grasp OOP concepts
+* To understand how to use tests better
+* Use unittest
+* Use doctests
 * Learn how to document properly